hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 `kubectl logs --selector app=bipedal -c=container-b`{{execute}}

-If you want all the logs from all the containers just add the `--all-containers=true` switch.
+If you want all the logs from all the containers, add the `--all-containers=true` switch.

 `kubectl logs pod/bipedal --all-containers=true -f --since=3s --timestamps=true`{{execute}}